The way you make decisions

 The head person

-Makes a decision based on information he has researched.
-He compares prices, aspects, qualities, sizes and availability.
+Makes a decision on the basis of information he has researched.
+It compares prices, aspects, qualities, sizes and availability.
 He makes pro and con lists, Excel tables and comparisons.

 He reads reviews, tests extensively and keeps an eye on the finances.
-He has an analytical rational explanation for everything he does.
-If you ask him why he does something, he will be able to explain it to you exactly.
+He has an analytical and rational explanation for everything he does.
+If you ask him why he is doing something, he will be able to tell you exactly why.

 He can tell you why he bought what he bought.
 He can calculate, analyze and think everything through before he acts.
 He is a big fan of studies, statistics and provable facts.